-Review and Discussion: Before the meeting, the Vice Provost for System Affairs and Executive Dean for Extended University sends the members of the RCTP Committee the files of all candidates who are seeking tenure and/or promotion.
+Review and Discussion: Before the meeting, the Office of the Palmetto College Chancellor sends the members of the Palmetto College Campuses Tenure and Promotion Committee the files of all candidates who are seeking tenure and/or promotion.
 Committee members are expected to have read all files thoroughly before the meeting.
-Candidates' reference collections will be available in the Office of the Vice Provost for System Affairs and Executive Dean for Extended University.
+Candidates' reference collections will be available in the Office of the Palmetto College Chancellor.
 If a committee member would like to review any of the materials in a reference collection, the review should be accomplished prior to the meeting.
-The Vice Provost for System Affairs and Executive Dean for Extended University will appoint a temporary chair to call the meeting to order and proceed to the first order of business, electing a chair and a secretary for the meeting.
+The Palmetto College Chancellor will appoint a temporary chair to call the meeting to order and proceed to the first order of business, electing a chair and a secretary for the meeting.
 After the chair and secretary have been elected, an agenda will be agreed upon by the committee which usually consists of agreeing on how to review the files.
 (Though there is no mandatory procedure, the usual order is that files for tenure will be considered first followed by files for assistant professor, associate professor, and professor.)

 Voting: After review and discussion of each file, the chair calls for a vote on the candidate by secret ballot.
-Each member votes and writes a justification on the ballot which must focus on the three areas of evaluation as outlined in the Criteria for Tenure and Promotion section of this Manual; however, there shall be no limit on the candid expressions of support or nonsupport by a committee member.
-A majority of those voting "yes" and "no" constitutes the recommendation of the RCTP Committee.
+Each member votes and writes a justification on the ballot which must focus on the three areas of evaluation as outlined in the Criteria for Tenure and Promotion section of this Palmetto College Campuses Faculty Manual; however, there shall be no limit on the candid expressions of support or nonsupport by a committee member.
+A majority of those voting "yes" and "no" constitutes the recommendation of the Palmetto College Campuses Tenure and Promotion Committee.
 Voided ballots and abstentions will be recorded but not used to compute a majority.
 After discussion of each case, the Committee members shall vote by secret ballot on tenure and promotion as separate issues.
 The vote of "Yes," or "No," or "Abstain" shall indicate:

 - 1. Recommended for promotion - 2.
 Recommended for tenure - 3.
 Not recommended for promotion at this time - 4.
 Not recommended for tenure at this time - 5.
 Not recommended for tenure (this category is reserved for cases where the faculty member has served the maximum probationary period in any rank) - Ballots and justifications will be collected, and the chair will count the ballots.
-The committee's recommendation accompanied by individual votes and justifications will become a part of the file which will then be forwarded to the Office of the Vice Provost for System Affairs and Executive Dean for Extended University.
-The RCTP Committee's recommendation and vote also will be recorded on the voting form which accompanies each candidate's file.
-The voting form should contain the campus tenure and promotion committee's vote, the associate dean for academic affairs (and/or other supervisor's) expression of support or non-support, and the campus dean's recommendations. - The procedures, rules, and actions of the committee not related to individual files are a matter of record.
+The committee's recommendation accompanied by individual votes and justifications will become a part of the file which will then be forwarded to the Office of the Palmetto College Chancellor.
+The Palmetto College Campuses Tenure and Promotion Committee's recommendation and vote also will be recorded on the voting form which accompanies each candidate's file.
+The voting form should contain the campus tenure and promotion

+- committee's vote, the associate dean for academic affairs (and/or other supervisor's) expression of support or non-support, and the campus dean's recommendations. - The procedures, rules, and actions of the committee not related to individual files are a matter of record.
 All other matters, including file contents and committee discussion of candidate files, are strictly confidential.

-Notification: The Chair of the RCTP Committee shall write a letter informing the candidate of the committee's recommendation.
+Notification: The Chair of the Palmetto College Campuses Tenure and Promotion Committee shall write a letter informing the candidate of the committee's recommendation.